Kimee Balmilero – Founder Improv Hawaii

 Classes taught: Acting 101-201, Audition Technique, Actor’s Study Hall

 Originally from Hawaii, a class advertising “conquer fears”, “overcome shyness”, and “learn how to fail” is what caught Kiyoshi “Yosh” Shiraishi‘s attention and lured him into the world of improv.
 After moving to Washington state for university, he stuck around in Seattle and started improvising in 2013.
 He started studying at Unexpected Productions and Jet City Improv in Seattle before moving back home to Oahu and joining ImprovHI in 2017.
 A data analyst and self-proclaimed nerd, Yosh studied and made a career in areas with few opportunities for subjectivity, creativity, and laugh-itivity.
 He enjoys improv most for the chance to play and be goofy and delightful with wonderful people.
 Yosh is a regular player with Improv Hawaii and is also the coach for their resident short form team Short Stack.

-Jose Ver is a local actor, comedian and current cast member at Disney Aulani.
+Jose Ver is a local actor, comedian, and all around cool dude.
 He is also an original player and instructor with Improv Hawaii.
-Other creative credits include: Hawaii Five-0, The Hawaii Comedy Festival, The Original Jams Improv Show as well as various theatre productions in Honolulu.
-Jose has also worked with young students at Mid-Pacific Institute and Maryknoll.
+Other creative credits include: Magnum P.I., Hawaii Five-0, the award winning web-series Waikiki PD, The Hawaii Comedy Festival, The Original Jams Improv Show as well as various theatre productions in Honolulu.
+Jose has also worked with young students at Mid-Pacific Institute, Punahou, and Maryknoll Schools.
 Jose is a member of the musical improv comedy troupe Thoroughly Modern Biggie.
 He also watches A LOT of “Star Wars.”